top of page

 Five hundred pairs of shoes were delivered in July 1776 to troops in Manhattan.
 They were transported by the awesome Captain Allen Ingraham who did so much for the war on his schooner "Chelsea."
 Source: American Antiquarian Society

 I did not hear a lot about the army supply chain in Ken Burns' battle-focused series.
-I am ready to tell you that it was a constant stressor for everyone involved and it can be observed in letters at all levels.
-If you don't have food, clothing, blankets and shoes, for example, then soldiers will desert or plunder, which Washington was desperate to avoid.
+I am ready to tell you that, unsurprisingly, it was a constant stressor for everyone involved.

-Army historian Dr. Erna Risch wrote the comprehensive Supplying Washington's Army, a must-read for Rev War military scholars.
+Dr. Erna Risch wrote the comprehensive Supplying Washington's Army, a must-read for Rev War military scholars.

-Army historian Dr. Erna Risch wrote the comprehensive Supplying Washington's Army, a must-read for Rev War military scholars.
+Dr. Erna Risch wrote the comprehensive Supplying Washington's Army, a must-read for Rev War military scholars.

-Battles were avoided, or delayed, much to Washington's consternation because of a lack of sufficient quanties of gunpowder.
+Battles were avoided, or delayed, much to Washington's consternation because of a lack of sufficient quantities of gunpowder.
 However, that was probably a good thing in January 1776, when he wanted to attack the British in Boston and his officers told him not to.
 He listened to them.

 By February 1776, Washington was happy to receive from Connecticut's Jabez Huntington two tons of “a seasonable supply” of powder.
 This delivery enabled the army’s successful takeover of Dorchester a few weeks later sending a powerful message to the British forces.
 The Redcoats would go away....for awhile.